george-hawkins/snippets/j-link-edu-mini.md

 Notes
 -----

-For more on the JTAG and SWD pins on a 10-pin connector, see this [page from Keil](https://www.keil.com/support/man/docs/ulinkplus/ulinkplus_jtagswd_interface.htm) and for more on the JTAG and SWD pins on a 20-pin connector see the [page from Segger](https://www.segger.com/products/debug-probes/j-link/technology/interface-description/) (as you can see for the 20-pin connector one side is all GND pins so you've actually only got a few real additonal pins over those found on the 10-pin connector).
+For more on the JTAG and SWD pins on a 10-pin connector, see this [page from Keil](https://www.keil.com/support/man/docs/ulinkplus/ulinkplus_jtagswd_interface.htm) and for more on the JTAG and SWD pins on a 20-pin connector see the [page from Segger](https://www.segger.com/products/debug-probes/j-link/technology/interface-description/) (as you can see for the 20-pin connector one side is all GND pins so you've actually only got a few real additional pins over those found on the 10-pin connector).